 When there are a number of similar events involved, there may be a “continuing violation.”
 This is common when there is discriminatory harassment.
 To be considered part of a continuing violation, the events must be similar to each other, not final (such as a termination or failure to promote), and relatively close in time to each other.
 To pursue a claim of discrimination under a continuing violation theory a person must file within one year of the most recent event.
 Even if some of the events are too late to be part of the charge, they will still be relevant as background information and will help in pursuing your case, so don't leave anything out.

 Proving a continuing violation can be challenging, but with the right legal team, it can be done.
-There are a variety of ways that the qualified California lawyers at Kingsley & Kingsley can assist you.
+There are a variety of ways that the qualified discrimination lawyers in Los Angeles at Kingsley & Kingsley can assist you.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or click here to contact us regarding your case.